‘Congress wants to divide Hindus’: PM Modi on Rahul Gandhi’s caste census remark

 PM Modi said that the poor are the biggest caste and the biggest population in the country and asked if the Congress has ditched its ‘minorities have the first right’ position

-Prime Minister Narendra Modi on Monday launched a scathing attack on Congress over Rahul Gandhi’s “Jitni Abadi Utna Haq” (The greater the population, the greater the rights) remark over Bihar’s caste census and said that the Congress wants to divide Hindus and destroy the country.
+Prime Minister Narendra Modi on Monday slammed the Congress over Rahul Gandhi’s “Jitni Abadi Utna Haq” (The greater the population, the greater the rights) remark on Bihar’s caste census and said that the Congress wants to divide Hindus and destroy the country.

 “What would the former Prime Minister Manmohan Singh be thinking?
 Former Prime Minister of India Manmohan Singh used to say that the minorities have the first right on the resources of the country and that too the Muslims, but now the Congress is saying that the population will decide who will have the first right.
 Does Congress now want to reduce the rights of the minorities?” he added.